 Students seeking the PhD in Iberian and Latin American languages and cultures must complete a minimum of 54 semester hours of coursework.
 Coursework includes the following required courses: Iberian and Latin American Languages and Cultures 380 (Tracks 1 and 2), 385T, 394, 395, 396, 398T, and 399W, 699W, or 999W.
 The remaining semester hours may be fulfilled through elective courses at the graduate level, as approved by the graduate advisor.
-At least 15 of the 30 semester hours of elective coursework must come from courses offered by the Department of Spanish and Portuguese.
-For Tracks 1 and 2, at least one of these electives must be a graduate seminar on a Peninsular topic, and at least one must be a graduate seminar on a Luso-Brazilian topic (total of two courses).
+At least 15 of the 27 semester hours of elective coursework must come from courses offered by the Department of Spanish and Portuguese.
+Of these electives at least one must be a graduate seminar on a Peninsular topic, and at least one must be a graduate seminar on a Luso-Brazillian topic (total of two courses).